The Data Complexity of Ontology-Mediated Queries with Closed Predicates: Introduction

-Such a \emph{non-uniform analysis} has been carried out in \cite{DBLP:journals/lmcs/LutzW17,DBLP:conf/pods/HernichLPW17} and in~\cite{DBLP:journals/tods/BienvenuCLW14} for classical OMQ (that is, without closed predicates) and expressive DLs such as \ALC which give rise to {\sc coNP} data complexity even when all predicates are open.
+Such a \emph{non-uniform analysis} has been carried out in two different ways in~\cite{DBLP:journals/lmcs/LutzW17,DBLP:conf/pods/HernichLPW17} and in~\cite{DBLP:journals/tods/BienvenuCLW14} for classical OMQ (that is, without closed predicates) and expressive DLs such as \ALC which give rise to {\sc coNP} data complexity even when all predicates are open.
 The former references aim to classify the complexity of ontologies, \emph{quantifying over the actual query}: evaluating queries formulated in a query language \Qmc is in \PTime for an ontology \Omc if every query from \Qmc can be evaluated in \PTime w.r.t.\ \Omc and it is \conp-hard if there is at least one Boolean query from \Qmc that is \conp-hard to evaluate w.r.t.~\Omc.
 In the latter reference, an even more fine-grained approach is taken where the query is not quantified away and thus the aim is to classify the complexity of \emph{ontology-mediated queries (OMQs)}, that is, triples $(\Omc,\Sigma_\Asf,q)$ where \Omc is an ontology, $\Sigma_\Asf$ a data vocabulary (where $\cdot_\Asf$ stands for `ABox'), and $q$ an actual query.
-In both cases, a close connection to the complexity of constraint satisfaction problems (CSPs) with fixed template is identified, an active field of research that brings together algebra, graph theory, and logic \cite{DBLP:conf/stoc/FederV93,DBLP:journals/corr/Bulatov17a,DBLP:journals/corr/Zhuk17}.
-This connection has proved to be very fruitful as it enables the transfer of deep results available for CSPs to OMQ, and in fact it has been used to obtain complexity dichotomies and results on the rewritability of OMQs into more conventional database languages~\cite{DBLP:journals/tods/BienvenuCLW14,DBLP:journals/lmcs/LutzW17,DBLP:conf/pods/HernichLPW17,DBLP:conf/icdt/FeierKL17}.
+In both cases, a close connection to the complexity of constraint satisfaction problems (CSPs) with fixed template is identified.
+Given a relational structure $\Imc$, called a \emph{template}, the problem to decide for another relational structure $\Jmc$ whether there is a homomorphism from $\Jmc$ to $\Imc$ is called the \emph{constraint satisfaction problem defined by $\Imc$}, and denoted CSP$(\Imc)$.
+Investigating the computational complexity of CSP($\Imc$) is an active field of research that brings together algebra, graph theory, and logic~\cite{DBLP:conf/stoc/FederV93,DBLP:journals/siamcomp/BulatovJK05,DBLP:conf/csl/Krokhin10,DBLP:journals/corr/Bulatov17a,DBLP:journals/corr/Zhuk17}.
+The connection between the complexity of OMQs and CSPs has proved to be very fruitful as it enables the transfer of deep results available for CSPs to OMQ.
+In fact, it has been used to obtain complexity dichotomies and results on the rewritability of OMQs into more conventional database languages~\cite{DBLP:journals/tods/BienvenuCLW14,DBLP:journals/lmcs/LutzW17,DBLP:conf/pods/HernichLPW17,DBLP:conf/icdt/FeierKL17}.